 Divorce can stir up some nasty emotions.
-Luckily, in Alberta, there are family law rules in place that provide guidelines for some possible contentious issues like division of property and other assets.
+Luckily, there are family law rules in place that provide guidelines for some possible contentious issues like division of property and other assets.
 These laws can sometimes overlap into other other areas.
 For instance, how would one go about safeguarding a downpayment on a house that has been given as a gift when going through a divorce?

 The most succinct way of doing that is by having a marriage contract or cohabitation agreement in place.
 Any money that has been given as a gift should be kept separately from any joint accounts, especially when there is no contract in place.
 If it is commingled in a joint account, it may be considered to be a family asset and up for division should the relationship or marriage end.